Maryland College Investment Plan

 - If you move out of the State and no longer pay Maryland income tax, you will no longer receive the Maryland State income deduction.
 You should check with your new state of residence regarding the state tax benefits, if any, available for your 529 plan investment.

-You may change your Investment Options once per calendar year, per Beneficiary.
+You may change your Investment Options twice per calendar year, per Beneficiary.
 If you have multiple Investment Options for a Beneficiary, all changes for that Beneficiary must be requested on the same day.
 For more information on making changes to your Account, see Maintaining Your Account

 (Disclosure Statement PDF) starting on page 21.